bradenmweight/single_electron_polariton_methods/README.md

 The second step is to run the "One-Electron_Polariton_Solver.py" script, which solves the electron-polariton Hamiltonian in a variety of ways.
   1. Asymptotically Decoupled Hamiltonian -- Ashida et al. PRL 126, 153603 (2021)

       --- Requested by choosing BASIS = Pc (Solves photonic part in its momentum basis)

-      --- Requested by choosing BASUS = Fock (Solves photonic part in its Fock state basis defined from b^{\dag} b operators)
+      --- Requested by choosing BASIS = Fock (Solves photonic part in its Fock state basis defined from b^{\dag} b operators)

  The important parameters are the single-mode cavity energy wc (located at the top of the script) and the electron-photon coupling strength A0 which is passed in as an argument (see "example" folder).